Witness in the Dark

-Premise
+Plot

-Jane Pringle (Patricia Dainton), a blind telephone operator, is going to visit her elderly neighbour Mrs Temple (Enid Lorimer) when she brushes against a man who tries to sneak past her on the stairs and does not respond when she asks who is there.
+Jane Pringle, a blind telephone operator, is going to visit her elderly neighbour Mrs Temple when she brushes against a man who tries to sneak past her on the stairs and does not respond when she asks who is there.
 Jane goes up to Mrs Temple's flat and finds her murdered.
-The man on the stairs (Nigel Green) was searching for a valuable brooch that Jane had advised Mrs Temple to find a hiding place for.
+The man on the stairs was searching for a valuable brooch that Jane had advised Mrs Temple to find a hiding place for.
 Later, after Jane has inherited the brooch from Mrs Temple, she finds herself targeted by the intruder.